IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instances.html.markdown

 		- `deleted` - (List) If present, this property indicates the referenced resource has been deleted, and provides some supplementary information.
 		Nested schema for `deleted`:
 		  - `more_info` - (String) Link to documentation about deleted resources.

+	- `cluster_network` - (List) If present, the cluster network that this virtual server instance resides in.
+		Nested schema for **cluster_network**:
+		- `crn` - (String) The CRN for this cluster network.
+		- `deleted` - (List) If present, this property indicates the referenced resource has been deleted, and providessome supplementary information.
+			Nested schema for **deleted**:
+			- `more_info` - (String) Link to documentation about deleted resources.
+		- `href` - (String) The URL for this cluster network.
+		- `id` - (String) The unique identifier for this cluster network.
+		- `name` - (String) The name for this cluster network.
+The name must not be used by another cluster network in the region.
+		- `resource_type` - (String) The resource type.
+	- `cluster_network_attachments` - (List) The cluster network attachments for this virtual server instance.The cluster network attachments are ordered for consistent instance configuration.

+		Nested schema for **cluster_network_attachments**:
+		- `href` - (String) The URL for this instance cluster network attachment.
+		- `id` - (String) The unique identifier for this instance cluster network attachment.
+		- `name` - (String) The name for this instance cluster network attachment.
+The name is unique across all network attachments for the instance.
+		- `resource_type` - (String) The resource type.

 	- `confidential_compute_mode` - (String) The confidential compute mode to use for this virtual server instance.If unspecified, the default confidential compute mode from the profile will be used.
 	- `crn` - (String) The CRN of the instance.
 	- `disks` - (List) Collection of the instance's disks.
 Nested `disks` blocks has the following structure: